dimitarpg13/information_theory_and_statistical_mechanics/README.md

 # Information Theory and Statistical Mechanics
-Study materials on Information Theory and its relations with physical systems models
+Study materials on Information Theory and its relations with physical systems models.
+Also some materials on Coding Theory.

 This repository is a work in progress.
 The repo will be updated regularly.